scross01/flf2bit/README.md

 `flf2bit` converts FIGlet font files (FLF) to the JSON-based .bit format that can be used with the `bit` terminal font renderer.
-This allows you to convert some FIGlet bitmap style fonts for use the with bit.
+This allows you to convert FIGlet fonts for use the with bit.

-The initial version of this tool has been tested with the figlet C64-Fonts and bdffonts.
-More fonts may work, but most FIGlet fonts use features not supported by `bit`, so results may vary.
-Additional details on creating the C64 fonts and BDF fonts can be found below.
+Most FIGlet fonts should now work with flf2bit.
+The included Makefile shows how to convert many the fonts from the figlet-fonts repository to .bit format.

 ## Installation